 Character customization is another feature that deserves high praise, as Dark Souls gives you the ability to create your ideal medieval protagonist then tailor him to exactly suit your needs.
 I've always favored the knight/cleric hybrid in fantasy games, and after proper leveling and exploration I found myself with a perfect version of the character I had in mind.
 In addition, you can begin with a certain character type and eventually develop into him or her something totally different.
 For example, you can start as a thief and end up a high-level wizard.
-It's all about player choice, which may be taken for granted in modern RPGs but is a really satisfying feature none the less.
+It's all about decision and destiny, which may be taken for granted in modern RPGs but is a really satisfying feature nonetheless.

 I could go on and on about the awesome weapons and armor, Humanity, bonfires, and a host of other topics that are available on any number of wiki pages.
 But ultimately, it's the risk/reward factor in traversing and discovering the bleak world of Lordran that makes Dark Souls such a wondrous gem of modern gaming.
 There will undoubtedly be times when you curse yourself for repeated failures, but finally triumphing over that boss or reaching that next area are among the best moments gaming has to offer.

 At the start of this review, I mentioned that I hadn't finished Dark Souls.
-Well that has changed since my initial writing, not only did I finish the game but I am already playing through New Game+, which is a strong statement about the game's quality and replayability.
+Well that has changed since my initial writing, not only did I finish the game but I am already playing through New Game+, which is a definitive statement about the game's quality and replayability.
 Difficult?
 Sure.
 Worth playing?
 Absolutely. - BW